Jobsy/clinic-finder/README.md

 You can customize this configuration file to fit your specific needs, including adding or removing jobs and modifying the steps within each job.

+## Deployed Site Address
+The application is also deployed on Render at the following address: https://clinic-finder-y8x9.onrender.com/
+> Usage
+> Kindly follow same instructions under API endpoints

 ## Code Structure
 The application is structured as follows:
 ```